Battle of Cisterna: Battle

 The 1st and 3rd Ranger Battalions—preceding the main attack by the 4th Ranger Battalion and the 3rd Battalion, 15th Infantry Regiment—attempted a night infiltration behind German lines into the town of Cisterna.
 Their objective was to seize the town in a surprise attack and hold it until the main attack came through.

 The two battalions—totaling 767 men and supported by a platoon of 43 men of the 3rd Reconnaissance Troop—moved out at 01:30 and moved in the darkness along a drainage ditch (Mussolini Canal) in column formation.
 Although they were able to bypass numerous German positions, at first light they were still short of their objective and needed to cross open ground for the final section of the approach.
 At this point the Rangers were attacked by strong German forces of the 715th Infantry Division and Hermann Göring Panzer Division, including at least seventeen German Panzer IV tanks.
 According to the Army history of the operation, the infiltration movement had apparently been discovered and an ambush prepared.

 The 1st Battalion commander—Major Dobson—personally knocked out one tank by shooting the commander with his pistol, climbing atop the tank, and dropping a white phosphorus grenade down the hatch.
 Two other tanks were captured by Rangers, but then knocked out by other Rangers who did not know they had been captured.
 Despite fierce fighting, there was little chance of success once the Rangers were attacked on the open ground.
 German units put Ranger prisoners in front of their tanks and commanded other Rangers to surrender.
 Over 700 POWs were captured.

 Attempted relief of the Rangers

 The main assault also jumped off in an attempt to rescue the trapped battalions.
 Led by the 4th Ranger Battalion, it encountered serious opposition and failed to break through.
-However, the overall attack—which also included an attack by the 7th Infantry Regiment and 504th Parachute Infantry Regiments—did push the Allied lines forward 3 mi on a 7 mi wide front on 31 January and 1 February, although failing to achieve the desired breakthrough and Cisterna was to remain in German hands until May 1944.
+However, the overall attack—which also included an attack by the 7th Infantry Regiment and 504th Parachute Infantry Regiments—did push the Allied lines forward 3 mi on a 7 mi wide front on 31 January and 1 February, although failing to achieve the desired breakthrough; Cisterna was to remain in German hands until May 1944.
 However, German counterattacks on 1–2 February—conducted by the Hermann Göring Panzer and 71st Infantry Divisions—failed to recapture any of the ground from the Allies and suffered severe casualties.